gaojunxuan/chrom_mini_graph/README.md

 ### Requirements

 1. [rust](https://www.rust-lang.org/tools/install) and associated tools such as cargo are required and assumed to be in PATH.
+2. cmake version >= 3.12 has to be in path due to dependency on --parallel command (see [here](https://githubmemory.com/repo/alexcrichton/cmake-rs/issues/131?page=1)).

 ### Install